Iranian Cultural Counselor Stresses Familys Role In Societal Resilience Amid Palestinian Struggle - UrduPoint

 He highlighted their steadfastness in the face of adversity, citing their 75-year-long quest for justice and freedom as a testament to their unwavering determination and resilience.

-He emphasized that the sacrifices made by Palestinians throughout their history served as a beacon of hope for the realization of an independent Palestinian state, with Al-Quds (Jerusalem) as its rightful capital.
+He emphasized that the sacrifices made by Palestinians throughout their history, served as a beacon of hope for the realization of an independent Palestinian state, with Al-Quds (Jerusalem) as its capital.

-Throughout the seminar, participants engaged in discussions on the profound impact of war on Palestinian families, particularly women and children, shedding light on the human cost of conflict and the urgent need for international action to alleviate their suffering.
+Throughout the seminar, participants held discussions on the profound impact of war on Palestinian families, particularly women and children, shedding light on the human cost of conflict and the urgent need for international action to alleviate their sufferings.

-Umme Muhammad, President Musawemeen Campaigns, urged the Muslim Ummah to let the Palestinian opt for two state solution adding that it did not mean that “we are going to accept and recognized Israel.”
+Umme Muhammad, President Musawemeen Campaigns, urged the Muslim Ummah to let the Palestinian opt for two-state solution adding that it did not mean that “we are going to accept and recognize Israel.

 Advocate Shaia Gulzar Naeemi, President Women Wing of Jammat-e-Ehl-e-Haram, said it was not a war but a genocide of Palestinian nation.
 She said it was a good move to boycott the Israeli products urging the local companies to improve the standard of their products.
-She urged the Muslim world to be united to cope with the issues being confronted the Muslim Ummah across the world.
+She urged the Muslim world to be united to cope with the issues being confronted the Muslim Ummah.

-Afshan Kiani, Vice Chairperson Human Rights Council of Pakistan and Soch Aurat, lamented that humanity was being insulted in Palestine by Israel through human rights violations.
-She also opined to create awareness about the human rights within our society.
+Afshan Kiani, Vice Chairperson Human Rights Council of Pakistan and Soch Aurat, lamented that it was the disgrace of humanity in Palestine.
+She also stressed to create awareness about the human rights within the society.

-Khadijah Naqvi, President of the Women Wing of Imamia Organization Pakistan, said women could not be considered weak, as it was they who's trained a nation.
+Khadijah Naqvi, President of the Women Wing of Imamia Organization Pakistan, said women could not be deemed weak, since they trained a nation.

-Humaira Tayyaba, Founder and Team Lead Save Gaza Campaign, said the Palestinians ethnic cleansing was being conducted by Israel and the world was playing a role of silent spectator.
-She was of the opinion that we should stage a peaceful protest demonstration to express solidarity with the Palestinian people.
+Humaira Tayyaba, Founder and Team Lead Save Gaza Campaign, said the Palestinians ethnic cleansing was being conducted and the world was playing a role of silent spectator.

-Aisha Syed, General Secretary Women Wing of Jamat-e-Islami, said the western world was supporting Israel while the Muslim countries were disintegrated over Palestine issue.
-She urged the Muslim leaders to be united to pressure Israel to stop its brutalities in Gaza.
+Aisha Syed, General Secretary Women Wing of Jamat-e-Islami, said the western world was supporting Israel and urged the Muslim leaders stand united on the issue.

 At the end, an unveiling ceremony of the book - islam Ka Aaeni Nizam (The Constitutional System of Islam) was held, authored by Dr Mansoreh Zarean and Munira Zarean and translated by Muhammad Ali Tawheedi.